nicolehao34/LeadGen.AI/DOCUMENTATION.md

 - `DELETE /api/icp-profiles/:id` - Delete an ICP profile

 #### Events
-- `GET /api/events` - Get all events
+- `GET /api/events` - Get all events (live-scraped from FESPA; extensible to more sources)
 - `GET /api/events/:id` - Get specific event
-- `POST /api/events/sync` - Sync events from web sources
+- `POST /api/events/sync` - Sync events from web sources (currently FESPA; more can be added)

 #### Personas
 - `GET /api/personas` - Get all personas for the current user